By Suzie Rodriguez

 Visit Hood Mountain Regional Park and Open Space Preserve

-The 211-acre Foothill Regional Park, damaged in the 2019 Kincaid fire, is a look at Mother Nature’s restorative powers in action – with help from parks staff.
-Less than a year later, the park looks fresh and pristine.
-And, thanks to the Regional Parks planning and maintenance teams, trails have been redone and are ready for visitors.
+The 211-acre Foothill Regional Park, damaged in the 2019 Kincade fire, is a look at Mother Nature’s restorative powers in action – with help from parks staff.
+Many of the trails have been repaired and are open for visitors.
 The park, in northeast Windsor, contains numerous easy trails and some challenging climbs that bikers share with hikers and equestrians.
 On the Oakwood Trail, two overlooks, each with 425-foot elevation, provide excellent views of the surrounding countryside.
 Download the trail map.
 1351 Arata Lane, Windsor.

 Visit Foothill Regional Park